BillJr99/Ursinus-WebMobile-Fall2020/_pages/Labs/lab-swagger.md

 You can even document your authentication paths, such as OAuth!
 [See here for additional description of documentation structures supported by Swagger.](https://levelup.gitconnected.com/the-simplest-way-to-add-swagger-to-a-node-js-project-c2a4aa895a3c)

+Note that you will need to enable CORS to try out the endpoints!

 Here is a minimal working example:

 <iframe height="800px" width="100%" src="https://repl.it/@BillJr99/SwaggerExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>